 A day or so later, I had a strange moment where I – thick in my misery – spoke to God in my head.
-It was not a purposeful prayer.
-I immediately thought, “That was strange.
+It was not a purposeful prayer; I immediately thought, “That was strange.
 I haven’t talked to God since I was a kid.”
-With this, I felt a presence (which I now understand to be the Holy Spirit) and an overwhelming sense of comfort.
-This comforting presence was so clear to me that I told my sister that I would go to Mexico with her church.
+With this, I felt a presence (which I now understand to be the Holy Spirit) and an overwhelming sense of peace.
+This comforting presence was so tangible that I told my sister that I would go with her on the mission trip.

 (Since people often ask: Along with a new life in Christ, God blessed me with a new marriage.
 I married my wife, Christine, in 2008.
 We became parents to our son and daughter through fostering and adoption in 2015-2016.)